 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.” – Ephesians 2:10

 I can do all things through Christ who strengthens me.

 “I can do all things through him who strengthens me.” – Philippians 4:13

 Want a beautifully designed screensaver for your phone with some of these truths on them?
-Simply text the word GIVEAWAY to 33777 and we’ll send you one for FREE!
+Simply fill in the form below and we’ll send it your way!